elementary/docs/writing-apps/code-style/class-construction.md

 }
 ```

 To see how this style of class construction scales and keeps code organized, let's look at a more complex example.
 Say we want to display a list of devices.
 Each device lives in its own row, which is denoted by the class `Row`.
 In this example, sometimes we have access to a `Device` object which stores the `name` and `icon` properties of the device, but for some devices we have to pass in those properties manually to construct our row.
-We can acheive this by declaring two constructors:
+We can achieve this by declaring two constructors:

 - a default constructor that takes two arguments: `string name` and `Icon icon`
 - a separate, named constructor which takes one argument: a `Device` object